WP Rocket Settings – Ultimate Guide to Website Speed

 Here is what you can configure in the WP Rocket Media Tab.

-Enable Lazy Load for images, CSS background images, iframes and videos.
-Also, enable the replacement of the YouTube iframe with a preview image.
+Enable Lazy Load for images, CSS background images, iframes, and videos.
+Also, enable replacing the YouTube iframe with a preview image.

-As mentioned earlier in this post, turn on one option after the other.
+As mentioned earlier in this post, turn on one option at a time.

 Test your site thoroughly after each function activation.
 If everything is okay, check the next option to enable it.

 Lazy Load improves the perceived loading time, reduces HTTP requests, and enhances the user experience.
-It delays the loading of videos and image files on the page until the user actually scrolls to the viewport.
+It delays loading videos and image files on the page until the user actually scrolls into view.

 And lastly, turn on the Image Dimension option.
 This feature automatically adds missing image width and height attributes, which help prevent Layout Shift, another Core Web Vitals metric.

-If you’re getting the add explicit width and height to images error warning in GTmetrix, then this function should help fix that.
+If you’re getting the “add explicit width and height to images” error warning in GTmetrix, then this function should help fix it.

 Learn more about how WP Rocket handles missing image width and height attributes to provide an automatic fix on the fly.
 Plus, its limitations and non-qualified images.